IgChern/ParseDjango/README.md

-# Django Hacker News Parser
+# Django Hacker News Parser on REST Framework

-This is a Django project that parses with Celery top 30 stories from Hacker News and stores them in a PostgreSQL database.
+This is a Django REST Framework project that parses with Celery top 30 stories from Hacker News and stores them in a PostgreSQL database.

 ### Prerequisites